-You are cordially invited to attend the 2021 Annual Meeting of Stockholders (the "Annual Meeting") of SuRo Capital Corp. (the "Company") to be held on July 7, 2021 at 9:00 a.m., Eastern Time, at the office of Eversheds Sutherland (US) LLP, The Grace Building, 1114 Sixth Avenue, 40th Floor, New York, NY 10036.
+You are cordially invited to attend the 2023 Annual Meeting of Stockholders (the "Annual Meeting") of SuRo Capital Corp. (the "Company") to be held on May 31, 2023 at 9:00 a.m., Eastern Time, at the office of Eversheds Sutherland (US) LLP, The Grace Building, 1114 Sixth Avenue, 40th Floor, New York, New York 10036.

 The notice of annual meeting and the proxy statement (the "Proxy Statement") accompanying this letter provide an outline of the business to be conducted at the Annual Meeting.
-At the Annual Meeting, you will be asked to: (i) elect one director to the board of directors of the Company, (ii) provide an advisory vote on executive compensation and (iii) ratify the selection of Marcum LLP to serve as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2021.
-Details of the business to be conducted at the Annual Meeting are set forth in the accompanying Notice of 2021 Annual Meeting of Stockholders and Proxy Statement.
+At the Annual Meeting, you will be asked to: (i) re-elect two members of the board of directors of the Company (the "Board"), each of whom will serve for a term of three years and until their respective successors are duly elected and qualified; (ii) provide an advisory vote on executive compensation; (iii) ratify the selection of Marcum LLP to serve as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023; and (iv) transact such other business as may properly come before the Annual Meeting or any postponement or adjournment thereof.
+Details of the business to be conducted at the Annual Meeting are set forth in the accompanying Notice of 2023 Annual Meeting of Stockholders and Proxy Statement.

-The Company's Board of Directors unanimously recommends that you vote FOR each of the proposals to be considered and voted on at the Annual Meeting.
+The Company's Board unanimously recommends that you vote FOR each of the proposals to be considered and voted on at the Annual Meeting.

 The Company has elected to provide access to its proxy materials to certain of its stockholders over the internet under the U.S. Securities and Exchange Commission's "notice and access" rules.
-On or about April 29, 2021, the Company intends to mail to most of its stockholders a Notice of Internet Availability of Proxy Materials containing instructions on how to access the Proxy Statement and the annual report on Form 10-K for the year ended December 31, 2020 (the "Annual Report"), and how to submit proxies by telephone or through the internet.
+On or about April 5, 2023, the Company intends to mail to most of its stockholders a Notice of Internet Availability of Proxy Materials containing instructions on how to access the Proxy Statement and the annual report on Form 10-K for the year ended December 31, 2022 (the "Annual Report"), and how to submit proxies by telephone or through the internet.
 All other stockholders will receive a copy of the Proxy Statement and the Annual Report by mail.
 The Notice of Internet Availability of Proxy Materials also contains instructions on how you can elect to receive a printed copy of the Proxy Statement and the Annual Report.
 The Company believes that providing its proxy materials over the internet will expedite stockholders' receipt of proxy materials, lower the costs associated with the Annual Meeting and conserve resources.

-It is important that your shares be represented at the Annual Meeting.
-If you are unable to attend the Annual Meeting in person, I urge you to complete, date and sign the enclosed proxy card and promptly return it in the envelope provided, vote your shares by telephone, or vote via the internet.
+It is important that your shares of the Company's common stock be represented at the Annual Meeting.
+If you are unable to attend the Annual Meeting in person, I urge you to complete, date and sign the enclosed proxy card and promptly return it in the envelope provided, vote your shares by telephone, or vote via the internet in accordance with the instructions printed on the Notice of Internet Availability of Proxy Materials or the proxy card.
 You will be able to vote electronically at www.proxyvote.com or by calling 1-800-690-6903.
-Your vote is important.
+Your vote and participation in the governance of the Company are very important.